Keeping Shrimp Alive

 Heat

-Heat is a killer of all bait, and in Florida this is always a concern.
 When trying to keep bait alive for long periods of time it is best to keep the container in the shade.
-One of the best bait containers is a modified color.
-One that has just a small hole drilled in it for an airline to fit through.
-These types of bait containers help keep the water a stable and cool temperature.
+One of the best bait containers is a modified cooler.
+A cooler that has just a small hole drilled in it for an airline to fit through.
+These types of bait containers help keep the water at a stable and cool temperature.

 Another good idea is to place a small frozen bottle of water in with the bait to keep the water cool.
 Do not put ice directly into the water as this will dilute the salt and possibly kill the shrimp!